There are three different types of resolutions:

 Reference Committee recommendations will be posted online.

-Voting will take place at AMSA’s Annual Convention.
-At Convention, there will be a chance for extraction.
+Voting will take place at AMSA’s Annual House of Delegates Meeting.
+At the meeting, there will be a chance for extraction.
 Extraction is the debate of a resolution and its recommendations.
-Members interested in extracting a resolution must inform the Credentialing Committee and VPIA at Convention.
+Members interested in extracting a resolution must inform the Credentialing Committee and VPIA during the meeting.

 All non-extracted resolutions will be voted on in block by registered delegates.
 All extracted resolutions will be discussed and voted upon individually.

-The results of all voting will be posted online within one week of Convention.
-Passed resolutions will be incorporated into AMSA’s governing documents by the end of March.
+The results of all voting will be posted online within one week of the meeting.
+Passed resolutions will be incorporated into AMSA’s governing documents by the end of February.